 A fact to remember; all those Qira’at are authentic and traced all the way back to the Messenger Muhammad (PBUH).
 The Qira’at represent what remained from the seven Ahruf of the Quran, which can fit with the final unified manuscript of Uthman.

 The printed versions of the Qiraat of the Quran?

 Qira’at exist in printed editions as well nowadays.
 Even most Muslims are not aware of this fact, but each Mus’haf (printed Quran) carries either in the beginning or in the end the rules of pronunciation of that Qira’ah as well as the Isnad (narration authentication).

 However, It must be said that the first written Quran was dictated by the Messenger of Allah (PBUH) to specific known companions immediately after revelation, as well as the memorizers and those writings were the source of the first round of Quran collection and authentication during Abu Bakr’s time (first Calif) and the second round of Quran collection and authentication during Uthman’s time (third Calif) in Quraysh tribe dialect.

 Both writings were devoid from dots and diacritical markings which were introduced later on by Muslim scholars to insure correct pronunciation of the written Quran in accordance with the recited authentic Qira’at.

-Qira’at are not the different “versions” or “texts” of the Qur’an as fantasized by non-Muslims and anti-Islamists.
+There is only one version of the Quran in the World.
+However, there are Qira’at that are not the different “versions” or “texts” of the Qur’an as fantasized by non-Muslims and anti-Islamists.
 Qira’at are authentic divine revelations of Quran that are handed down unaltered from the Messenger of Allah (PBUH).
-Although they differ in many aspects, they convey the same meaning and message.
-Quran contains a verse conveying that Allah confirms His preservation of the Quran until The Day of Judgment.
+Although they differ in some aspects of the way of recitation, they convey the same message.